-360 Chapter 15.
+Chapter 20.
 Other

-Part V Obtaining input data
+Part VI Obtaining input data

 ESMValTool supports input data from climate models participating in CMIP6, CMIP5, CMIP3, and CORDEX as well as observations, reanalysis, and any other data, provided that it adheres to the CF conventions and the data is described in a CMOR table as used in the various Climate Model Intercomparison Projects.
-This section provides some guidelines for unfamiliar users.